 Examples of bulky equipment used by an inter-city long haulage truck driver are here.
 They include such items as a portable fridge and sleeping gear, for which (crucially) there is no storage capacity at the employer’s depot.

-And here’s another example – see “A Win for Meat Workers’ Car Expenses” (go to the foot of page 6)
+And here’s another example – see “A Win for Meat Workers’ Car Expenses” (page 6)

 Broadly, an abnormal or alternative workplace is not where you usually work or are based.